Gibson Technology: Ownership history

-Motorsport History
+Motorsport history

-Zytek Motorsport is the brand name used for the Zytek Groups motorsport product range and applications.
+Zytek Motorsport is the brand name used for the Zytek Group's motorsport product range and applications.

 In 1987, Zytek bought the British Alan Smith Racing outfit in order to expand its motorsports involvement.
 The team initially supported the Jordan Grand Prix team in Formula 3000 before the team eventually chose to concentrate on engine development.

-Zytek would return to running a motorsports team in 2004 when the company entered the Le Mans Endurance Series with their first sports car, the Zytek 04S, which was able to finish second in the team championship in 2005 due to two overall victories.
+Zytek returned to running a motorsports team in 2004 when the company entered the Le Mans Endurance Series with their first sports car, the Zytek 04S, which finished second in the team championship in 2005 due to two overall victories.
 Zytek Engineering continues to campaign in the Le Mans Series as well as in the American Le Mans Series and 24 Hours of Le Mans.

-2000's
+2000s

 In 2002, Zytek bought some of the remains of the defunct Reynard Motorsport from International Racing Management (IRM).
 These assets included the rights to the Reynard 02S Le Mans Prototype, of which only one had been completed since the company's demise.
-Zytek already supplied an engine to the existing chassis, and would therefore built further copies under the name Zytek 04S, offering both the chassis and engine as a complete package.
+Zytek already supplied an engine to the existing chassis, and would therefore build further copies under the name Zytek 04S, offering both the chassis and engine as a complete package.

 Due to changes in the prototype regulations in 2006, Zytek upgraded one of their existing 04S chassis while building a third all-new car, named the 06S.
 Further regulation changes in 2007 required the team to build an entirely new car, the Zytek-07s, which campaigned in both the LMP1 and LMP2 classes of the Le Mans Series.

 Zytek's GZ09S proved an immediate success in 2009, taking the LMP2 Le Mans Series Team Championship with Quifel-ASM and the Driver's Championship with Miguel Amaral and Olivier Pla.

 In 2009 Zytek Engineering became the first manufacturer to score a podium with a hybrid LMP.
 The car, run by Corsa Motorsports, finished on the podium on its debut at Lime Rock.
 The Zytek Q10 Hybrid is a non-invasive parallel hybrid system, consisting of a motor-generator, battery and inverter.
 Its purpose is to recover energy normally wasted during deceleration and subsequently use this energy to assist the internal combustion engine during acceleration.

-2010's as Zyktek
+2010s as Zytek

 The Z11SN has also won the LMP2 category of the 24 Hours of Le Mans in both 2011 and 2014, and the Le Mans Series in 2011, in the hands of Greaves Motorsport (2011) and Team Jota (2014).